NKapelle/NKapelle.github.io/_pages/publications.md

 ## Work-in progress

 Kapelle, N., Frémeaux, N., Leturcq, M., & Lersch, P. M. The cohabitation wealth premium: Comparing France, and East and West Germany. *Under review after revision*.
-[Working paper](https://osf.io/preprints/socarxiv/uz74e)

 Kapelle, N., & Weiland, A. The intra-couple gap in retiree’s financial resources: Its extent and predictors across Eastern and Western Germany. *Revise and resubmit*.